Nonparametric Modern Hopfield Models: Background: Modern Hopfield Models

-Constructing the energy function, $E(\bx)$, is straightforward.
-As outlined in \cite{krotov2016dense}, memories get encoded into $E(\bx)$ using the \textit{overlap-construction}: $E(\bx) = F(\bm{\Xi}^{\sT}\bx)$, where $F: \mathbb{R}^M \to \mathbb{R}$ is a smooth function.
-This ensures that the memories $\{\bxi_\mu\}_{\mu \in [M]}$ sit at the stationary points of $E(\bx)$, i.e. $\nabla_{\bx}F(\bm{\Xi}^{\sT}\bx)|_{\bxi_{\mu}} = 0$ for all $\mu \in [M]$.
-The choice of $F$ results in different Hopfield model types, as demonstrated in \cite{krotov2016dense, demircigil2017model, ramsauer2020hopfield, krotov2020large}.
 However, determining a suitable retrieval dynamics, $\calT$, for a given energy $E(\bx)$ is more challenging.
-For effective memory retrieval, $\calT$ must: \begin{itemize}[leftmargin=2em] \item [(T1)] Monotonically reduce $E(\bx)$ when applied iteratively. \item [(T2)] Ensure its fixed points coincide with the stationary points of $E(\bx)$ for precise retrieval. \end{itemize}
+For effective memory retrieval, the iterative retrieval dynamics $\calT$ must: \begin{itemize}[leftmargin=2.2em] \item [(T1)] Monotonically reduce $E(\bx)$ when applied iteratively. \item [(T2)] Ensure its fixed points coincide with the stationary points of $E(\bx)$ for precise retrieval. \end{itemize}

 \paragraph{Modern Hopfield Models.} \citet{ramsauer2020hopfield} propose the modern Hopfield model with a specific set of $E$ and $\calT$ satisfying above requirements, and integrate it into deep learning architectures via its strong connection with attention mechanism, offering enhanced performance, and theoretically guaranteed exponential memory capacity.
 Specifically, they introduce the energy function: